ATTORNEY GENERAL LISA MADIGAN

 Madigan is the first Illinois Attorney General in over 25 years to personally argue a case before the U.S. Supreme Court (Illinois v.
 Caballes) in which the Court upheld the ability of law enforcement to detect the presence of illegal drugs during traffic stops.
 Under her leadership, the Attorney Generalís office has argued six cases before the U.S. Supreme Court.

 In the national arena, Attorney General Madigan is a respected advocate, regularly testifying before Congress and federal commissions charged with strengthening consumer financial protections, in part due to her aggressive crackdown on the countryís largest subprime lenders and her advocacy for reining in abuse and retaining state enforcement powers.
 Madigan also has testified before Congress on a range of subjects, from protections for consumersí privacy to recalled childrenís products, employment discrimination, natural gas prices and energy trading.

 Consumer Protection: Madigan has made protecting consumers during tough economic times a priority.
 Her efforts to safeguard consumers include filing lawsuits to stop financial fraud and recover losses on behalf of harmed consumers, mediating consumer complaints, and educating consumersóespecially seniorsóon prevalent financial scams and product recalls.

 With tens of thousands of Illinoisans facing foreclosure, Attorney General Madigan has combated the devastating results of predatory lending and mortgage fraud.
-Her office sued some of the nationís largest mortgage lenders and obtained more than $12 billion in damages and restitution for borrowers, including nearly $2 billion in relief from a national settlement with the five largest bank mortgage servicers over allegations of widespread ďrobo-signingĒ of foreclosure documents and other fraudulent practices while servicing loans of struggling homeowners.
-In addition, Madigan filed suit against Standard & Poorís, alleging the company compromised its independence as a ratings agency by doling out high ratings to unworthy, risky investments as a corporate strategy to increase its revenue.
+Her office sued some of the nationís largest mortgage lenders and obtained more than $12 billion in damages and restitution for borrowers, including more than $2.85 billion in relief from banks and other financial institutions that contributed to the economic crisis.
+In addition, Madigan reached a $1.375 billion settlement with Standard & Poorís to resolve allegations that the company compromised its independence as a ratings agency by doling out high ratings to unworthy, risky investments as a corporate strategy to increase its revenue.